 Once the Replication is succeeded, I can review the replication details that I have configured for my secret.
 I can also choose to add more Regions for replicating my secret by clicking on “Add more regions”.

+Now you can also update the host in your secret to the CNAME Record of the Database endpoint.

-Update Secret with CNAME Record
+To update secret with CNAME Record

-I will now update the host in my Secret to the CNAME Record of the Database endpoint.
-I will follow the process mentioned here to update the secret value for host with the CNAME Record.
+1. Follow the process mentioned here to update the secret value for host with the CNAME Record.

-After I click “Save”, I see a banner on top of the screen with the following message that indicates that the secret was successfully edited:
+2. After you click “Save”, you will see a banner on top of the screen with the following message that indicates that the secret was successfully edited:

-Since my secret is setup for Replication, I can also review the sync status of my secret to the Replica Region after the update was made to the secret.I can scroll down to the “Replicate Secret” section and review the “Region Replication Status”.
+Since the secret is setup for Replication, you can also review the sync status of your secret to the Replica Region after the update was made to the secret.

+You can scroll down to the “Replicate Secret” section and review the “Region Replication Status”.
-Accessing the secret from the Replica Region

-Now, I will demonstrate how to access replicated secrets from the Replica Region (us-west-2).
+Now that you have configured the secret for Replication in the Primary Region, you can access the secret from the Replica Region.
+I will demonstrate how to access replicated secret from a simple Lambda function deployed in the Replica Region (us-west-2).

+To access the secret from the Replica Region

-I traverse to the service console from in my Replica Region (Oregon) and view the secret that I created in the Primary Region.
+Navigate to the Secrets Manager service console from the console in the Replica Region (Oregon) and view the secret that you created in the Primary Region (N. Virginia).

-I can click on the Secret name “BlogDemoSecret” and review the details replicated from the Primary Region.
+You can click on the Secret name and review the details replicated from the Primary Region.
 A secret that is configured for Replication will display a banner on the top stating the replication details.

-I can simply use the Secret ARN to retrieve the secret value from the Lambda function deployed in my Replica Region (Oregon).
+You can simply use the Secret ARN to retrieve the secret value from the Lambda function or application deployed in your Replica Region (Oregon).

-During a Disaster Recovery scenario when the Primary Region is not available, I will update the CNAME Record to point to my Database instance endpoint in us-west-2.
-My application deployed in the Replica Region is configured to use the replicated secret ARN.
+During a Disaster Recovery scenario when the Primary Region is not available, you can update the CNAME Record to point to the database instance endpoint in us-west-2.

+For this demo, my application deployed in the Replica Region is configured to use the replicated secret ARN.

-My sample application defines the Secret Name and the Region in the environment variables.
-The SECRET_NAME Environment Variable is the ARN of my replicated secret in the Replica Region.
+Let’s suppose your sample Lambda function defines the Secret Name and the Region in the environment variables.
+The SECRET_NAME Environment Variable is the ARN of your replicated secret in the Replica Region.

-In the Replica Region, I can now refer to the Secret ARN in my function code to retrieve the Secret Value for connecting to the database:
+In the Replica Region, you can now refer to the Secret ARN in my Lambda function code to retrieve the Secret Value for connecting to the database:

-Alternately, I can simply use the Sample code for Python3 of the Replicated secret to retrieve the Secret Value from the function in the Replica Region.
+Alternately, you can simply use the Sample code for Python3 of the Replicated secret to retrieve the Secret Value from the Lambda function in the Replica Region.

 Summary:

-When planning for Disaster Recovery, you can configure replication of your secrets in to enable redundancy of your secrets.
-This feature reduces the overhead of deploying and maintaining additional configuration for secret replication and retrieval across .
+When planning for Disaster Recovery, you can configure replication of your secrets in Secrets Manager to enable redundancy of your secrets.
+This feature reduces the overhead of deploying and maintaining additional configuration for secret replication and retrieval across AWS Regions.
 In this blog, I showed you how to create a Secret and configure it for multi-region replication.
 I also demonstrated how you can configure replication for existing secrets across multiple regions.

-I showed you how to use secrets from the Replica Region and configure my sample function to retrieve secret value.
+I showed you how to use secrets from the Replica Region and configure a sample Lambda function to retrieve secret value.
 When Replication is configured for secrets, you can simply retrieve the secrets in the Replica Region in a similar way as you would in the Primary Region.

 If you have feedback about this blog post, submit comments in the Comments section below.
 If you have questions about this blog post, start a new thread on the AWS Secrets Manager forum.